-- 1. The CAASPP achievement tests for English language arts and mathematics in grades 3-8 and 11, except that: - a.
+- 4. The CAASPP summative achievement tests for English language arts and mathematics in grades 3-8 and 11, except that: - a.
 Recently arrived English learners, defined pursuant to Education Code 60603 as English learners who are in their first 12 months of attending a school in the United States, shall be exempted from taking the English language arts assessment to the extent allowed by federal law.
-A recently arrived English learner may be administered the test upon request by his/her parent/guardian. - Students with disabilities who are unable to participate in the English language arts and mathematics assessments, even with the resources described in the section "Testing Variations" below, shall be provided an alternate test when designated in their individualized education program (IEP), as provided in item #3 below. - Science assessments at grades 5, 8, and 10 However, students with disabilities who are unable to participate in the science assessments, even with the resources described in the "Testing Variations" section below, shall be provided an alternate test when designated in their IEP, as provided in item #3 below. - 3.
-For students with disabilities who are unable to take the tests specified in items #1-2 above, even with appropriate accommodations or other testing resources, and who have an IEP that designates the use of alternate tests at the applicable grade levels: - a.
-California Alternate Assessment in English language arts and mathematics for students with significant cognitive disabilities - b.
-For the science assessment, either the California Modified Assessment or, for students with significant cognitive disabilities, the California Alternate Performance Assessment
+A recently arrived English learner may be administered the test upon request by their parent/guardian. - b.
+Students with disabilities who are unable to participate in the English language arts and mathematics assessments, even with the resources described in the section "Testing Variations" below, shall be provided an alternate test when designated in their individualized education program (IEP), as provided in item #3 below.

+- 5. The CA Science Test (CAST) at grades 5, 8 and once in grades 10-12 However, students with disabilities who are unable to participate in the CAST, even with the resources described in the "Testing Variations" section below, shall be provided an alternate test when designated in their IEP, as provided in item #3 below. - 6.
+The CA Alternate Assessments (CAA) in English language arts, mathematics, and science for students with significant cognitive disabilities who are unable to take the tests specified in items #1-2 above, even with appropriate accommodations or other testing resources, and who have an IEP that designates the use of alternate tests at the applicable grade levels